Sulejman Demollari

-Playing career

 Early life

-Demollari was born in Albania's capital Tirana, where he was raised as a child and where he completed his primary education.
+Demollari was born in Albania's capital Tirana, where he completed his primary education.
 He studied at the Qemal Stafa High School, in Tirana, Albania.
 From a young age he was part of 'KF Vojo Kushi', which was a sports institution.
 Despite still being in school, Demollari had impressed many football specialists and was quickly picked to play for Dinamo Tirana's youth team where he managed to become one of the best players on the team.
 At the age of just 15 he was called up to play for Dinamo's senior team, alongside fellow midfield legends such as Ilir Përnaska, Shyqyri Ballgjini and Muhedin Targaj.

-Club
+Club career

 Demollari played his entire career in Albania for Dinamo Tirana, alongside fellow internationals Genc Ibro, Eduard Abazi and Agim Canaj, winning two league titles.

 Following the fall of communism, Demollari was among the first players to pursue a career abroad, signing for Romanian side Dinamo București in 1991.
-He was wanted at Dinamo by coach Florin Halagian who saw him in a Albania U21 – West Germany U21 1–1.
-Demollari made his Divizia A debut on 25 August 1991 in a 6–0 victory against Petrolul Ploiești in which he scored two goals and gave an assist.
-In his first season spent at the club, Demollari scored 18 goals in 30 league games, being the team's second top scorer after Gábor Gerstenmájer, helping Dinamo win the title undefeated, also scoring the only goal in a 1–0 victory in a derby against Steaua București.
+He was wanted at Dinamo by coach Florin Halagian who saw him in a Albania U21 – West Germany U21 1–1 draw, also he played against them and made a good impression while he was at Dinamo Tirana in the 2–1 loss on aggregate from the 1989–90 European Cup Winners' Cup.
+Demollari made his Divizia A debut on 25 August 1991 in a 6–0 victory against Petrolul Ploiești in which he scored two goals and gave an assist, being nicknamed "Dobrin of Albania" by the Gazeta Sporturilor newspaper.
+In his first season spent at the club, Demollari scored 18 goals in 30 league games, being the team's second top scorer after Gábor Gerstenmájer, helping Dinamo win the title undefeated, also he became the first foreign player to score in the derby against Steaua București, netting the only goal of a 1–0 victory.
 Demollari appeared in a total of 100 Divizia A matches in which he scored 36 goals and received only one yellow card, also he is considered one of the best foreign footballers that played in Romania.

 Demollari spent the last years of his career, having short spells in Greece with Panionios and in Hungary with Győr.
-He played a total of 25 games, scoring three goals in European competitions, including appearing in Dinamo București's 2–1 victory on aggregate against Luis Figo's Sporting Lisabona in the 1991–92 UEFA Cup.
+He played a total of 25 games, scoring three goals in European competitions, including appearing in Dinamo București's 2–1 victory on aggregate against Luis Figo's Sporting Lisbon from the 1991–92 UEFA Cup.